kzhang7/jitsi-deployment/README.md

 ./secrets.sh secretsfile production
 ```

+6. Update jisti to the latest version by replacing `stable-4548-1` with `stable-6433`

+7. Change the default language by replacing `'de'` with `'en'` in web-configmap.yaml

-6. Replace ZONE_1 and ZONE_2 with the appropriate zone names for `topology.kubernetes.io/zone` in all files.
+8. Replace ZONE_1 and ZONE_2 with the appropriate zone names for `topology.kubernetes.io/zone` in all files.

 For example, Replace `topology.kubernetes.io/zone: ZONE_1` with `topology.kubernetes.io/zone: us-west1-a`

-7. Update the ingress domain
+9. Update the ingress domain

 Replace `jitsi.messenger.schule` with `meet-us-west1.livestand.io`
 Replace `jitsi-messenger-schule` with `meet-us-west1.livestand.io`